crowdcode-de/java-benchmarks/README.md

        -Dversion=1.0-SNAPSHOT
 ```

-## Use Multiply Instead Of Divide (`MultiplyVsDivisionBenchmark`)
+## Use Multiply Instead Of Divide

-It is faster to multiply than to divide
+Check `MultiplyVsDivisionBenchmark` to see that it is faster to multiply than to divide doubles.

 ```
     double divisor = 10.0;